From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 1. The POP withdraws its BGP route for the anycast prefix.

-2. Upstream routers converge on the remaining routes within seconds.
+2. Upstream routers converge on the remaining routes, often within seconds to tens of seconds.

-3. Traffic that was flowing to the failed POP automatically shifts to the next-closest healthy POP.
+3. Traffic that was flowing to the failed POP shifts to another healthy POP after convergence.

 4. No DNS changes are needed.
 No TTL expiry is required.
 No resolver behaviour changes.

-Total recovery time: typically 5-30 seconds for BGP convergence.
-From the resolver's perspective, the IP address never changed — it just started reaching a different physical server.
+Total recovery time depends on BGP convergence and upstream routing policy.
+From the resolver's perspective, the IP address never changed — it just started reaching a different physical server after routing reconverged.

 This difference is significant.
 With anycast, a POP failure is a routing event, not a DNS event.
 Resolvers, clients, and zone delegations remain unchanged.